 Though it may seem unnecessarily philosophical or pedantic, we do in fact need to have a basic understanding of what everyone is saying in a given conversation or policy.
 The term "skills" is overused and it is clear that other attributes like character and attitude are also important.

 We need to continue to construct a more precise and differentiated vocabulary if we are to have the constructive debates much needed in this field.

-4. Trade Unions, Expertise and Aspiration
+Trade Unions, Expertise and Aspiration

-Norman Crowther

-National Official (Post 16 Education), Trades Union Congress

-Listening to Jakob Kus (Polish trade union leader) at the seminar reminded us that not only do countries change their policies and politics around further education and skills, but that the mechanisms and structures that support or hinder education and skills development are crucial.
+Norman Crowther, National Official (Post 16 Education), Trades Union Congress reminded us that not only do countries change their policies and politics around further education and skills, but that the mechanisms and structures that support or hinder education and skills development are crucial.